pingcap/docs/tidb-cloud/set-up-private-endpoint-connections-on-google-cloud.md

 ## Restrictions

 - This feature is applicable to TiDB Dedicated clusters created after April 13th, 2023.
-For older clusters, contact support for assistance.
+For older clusters, contact [support](/tidb-cloud/tidb-cloud-support.md) for assistance for assistance.
 - Only the organization owner and the project owner can create Google Cloud Private Service Connect endpoints.
 - You can create up to 10 endpoints for each TiDB Dedicated cluster.
 - You can create up to 8 Google Cloud clusters in a project with the endpoint service configured.